Pedestrians are at the highest risk of getting injured in a car accident. If you were injured in a car accident, make sure you know your rights.

 Pedestrians Injuries may entitle you to personal injury compensation

-In 2016 financial year, 397 million dollars was paid for motor vehicle accident injury claims, of which 40% of the payments were related to injuries from being hit by a car or other type of motor vehicles.
+In the 2016 financial year, 397 million dollars was paid for motor vehicle accident injury claims, of which 40% of the payments were related to injuries from being hit by a car or other type of motor vehicle.
 In the past 10 years, 2.4 billion dollars was paid for pedestrian injuries.

 Type of Pedestrian Injuries

 Pedestrian injuries from being hit by a car tend to be more severe due to less protection compared to other people involved in a car accident injuries claim.
-Injuries can include: broken bones, cuts, internal injuries, head injuries, back injuries, neck injuries and leg injuries.
+Injuries can include broken bones, cuts, internal injuries, head injuries, back injuries, neck injuries and leg injuries.
 Psychological injuries resulting from the injuries from a motor vehicle accident are not uncommon in the case of serious or catastrophic pedestrian injuries.

 What compensation can victims of pedestrian injuries claim?

-Pedestrians may claim CTP insurance compensation against the driver of the at fault vehicle.
+Pedestrians may claim CTP insurance compensation against the driver of the at-fault vehicle.
 Generally, a pedestrian may claim medical expenses, travel expenses, economic losses, pain and suffering and domestic support.

-Examples of expenses may include: ambulance transports, dental services, hospital expenses, medical aids, nursing services, rehabilitations, medical services, therapy services, medical imaging, domestic assistance, medications, medical or mobility aid equipment, prostheses, home and transport modifications, and more.
+Examples of expenses may include: ambulance transports, dental services, hospital expenses, medical aids, nursing services, rehabilitation, medical services, therapy services, medical imaging, domestic assistance, medications, medical or mobility aid equipment, prostheses, home and transport modifications, and more.

-In the case of catastrophic injuries happened after 1 July 2016, proof of fault is no longer necessary.
-If a motor vehicle accident leaves you catastrophically injured, you can access the support and care.
+In the case of catastrophic injuries that happened after 1 July 2016, proof of fault is no longer necessary.
+If a motor vehicle accident leaves you catastrophically injured, you can access support and care.

 Pedestrian hit and run settlements

 If you are injured in a hit and run accident but not catastrophically injured, investigations are often necessary to determine liability.
-In this scenario, witnesses are often required to proof that the injury is caused by a hit and run accident.
+In this scenario, witnesses are often required to prove that the injury is caused by a hit and run accident.
 However, this may not be possible if the accident happened in the remote regions of WA or there were no witnesses.
-If you have made a hit and run car accident injury claim and have limited witnesses at the scene of accident, an experienced compensation lawyer can often point you to the right direction.
+If you have made a hit and run car accident injury claim and have limited witnesses at the scene of an accident, an experienced compensation lawyer can often point you in the right direction.

 Children and the Elderly are the high-risk pedestrians